jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/setfeelessaddress.md

 ```
 /**
   @notice
-  Sets whether projects operating on this terminal can pay projects operating on the specified terminal without incurring a fee.
+  Sets whether projects operating on this terminal can pay towards the specified address without incurring a fee.

   @dev
-  Only the owner of this contract can set terminal's as feeless.
+  Only the owner of this contract can set addresses feeless.

-  @param _terminal The terminal that can be paid towards while still bypassing fees.
+  @param _address The address that can be paid towards while still bypassing fees.
   @param _flag A flag indicating whether the terminal should be feeless or not.
 */
-function setFeelessTerminal(IJBPaymentTerminal _terminal, bool _flag)
+function setFeelessAddress(address _address, bool _flag)
   external
   virtual
   override
   onlyOwner
 {
   // Set the flag value.
-  isFeelessTerminal[_terminal] = _flag;
+  isFeelessAddress[_address] = _flag;

-  emit SetFeelessTerminal(_terminal, _flag, msg.sender);
+  emit SetFeelessAddress(_address, _flag, msg.sender);
 }
 ```